 History of Breaking Free Therapeutic Riding Center

-Breaking Free Therapeutic Riding Center began as a calling by God for Linda Lake in 2005.
-With her husband Bryan at her side, she began to follow what the Lord was laying out.
-The Lakes began to have a deep desire to serve children with disabilities in a unique and lasting way.
-Using their own farm and a few of their own horses as the starting point, they were inspired to begin a non-profit (501c3) organization and begin the relationship with PATH International that would serve the larger community.
+Breaking Free Therapeutic Riding Center began as a calling by God for Linda Lake in 2005, she began to follow what the Lord was laying out.
+Mrs. Lake began to have a deep desire to serve children with disabilities in a unique and lasting way.
+Using the family farm and a few of her own horses as the starting point, she was inspired to begin a non-profit (501c3) organization and begin the relationship with PATH International that would serve the larger community.

 While working full time in the public schools, Linda began to share her vision for the organization, building a strong base of volunteers and community supporters.
-Three years later, the Board of Trustees was created and several dedicated volunteers recruited.
+Three years later, the Board of Trustees was created, and several dedicated volunteers recruited along with her husband.
 Breaking Free was granted 501(c)3 status on January 24, 2008.
 In just a few short years, the Center has grown exponentially.
-The original base of five volunteers has grown to over 60.
+The original base of five volunteers has grown to over 60 annually.

 From its inception, Breaking Free has looked to NARHA now PATH International (Professional Association of Therapeutic Horsemanship International), and in following their strict standards received their Premier Accredited Center certification in 2013.
 Breaking Free currently offers a few programs & activities for Individuals with disabilities in Muskingum–Guernsey and surrounding counties: Our formal therapeutic riding program for individuals with special needs, ABR lessons horsemanship 101, EFL Family Wellness, TR & ABR Day camps, Veteran retreats, & many County agency programs,Veteran's Horses for Heroes.